 A 6 hour brine was perfect for me – I could toss the chicken in the brine at noon, have the entire afternoon to work in the yard while fighting off the ever-present bees (I’m a magnet) and reapplying the sunscreen (yes, I burn in my backyard in May), then run inside to shower and have the grill fired up by 6.

-We served this bbq chicken alongside some revolutionary bacon ranch potato salad and I know our garden Beefsteaks will perfectly round out this meal later on in the summer (just pray we can defeat the blight this year).
+We served these quick brined barbecued chicken thighs alongside some revolutionary bacon ranch potato salad and I know our garden Beefsteaks will perfectly round out this meal later on in the summer.
+Just pray that we can defeat the tomato blight this year!

 For the brine: